odpi/egeria-docs/site/docs/concepts/anchor.md

     In the example above, Anchors would be on all the SchemaElements and Comments.
     Anchors would contain the unique identifier (GUID) of the anchor Referenceable.
-    There is also the unique identifier (GUID) of the SchemaType at the root of a schema structure and the unique identifier (GUID) of the Comment at root of a comment tree to make it easier to process these elements as a group.
+    There is also the unique identifier (GUID) of the SchemaType at the root of a schema structure and the unique identifier (GUID) of the Comment at the root of a comment tree to make it easier to process these elements as a group.

     Following is an illustration of this example, with the addition of an Asset.